The End of the English Novel

 Robert McCrum’s article is, I’m sure, not representative of the person who wrote it, amounting to an instance of the high brutality of good intentions.
 The problem is derived from the position he argues from, a position which can only end up reinforcing the practices of an industry which is choking off the best examples of its product.
 And the problem is entirely unrelated to what I understand to be McCrum’s central argument and third complaint – that writers and publishers take too much for granted, and are incapable of the determination and artistic integrity of those from politically repressed nations.
 The real censorship taking place is not political but economic, has little to do with writers and everything to do with the way their writing is produced, distributed and sold.
 Hardback publishers are this culture’s most influential arbiters of taste: they determine what we value if only because they determine what we will have the opportunity to judge.
 It is urgent to distinguish the current state of publishing and bookselling from the actual state of fiction.

-In Fiction and the Fiction Industry, John Sutherland suggests that the literary-publishing complex, by nature inert and backward-looking, requires complete destruction of old forms as a precondition of advance; such was the case with the three-decker novel in the nineteenth century.
+In Fiction and the Fiction Industry, John Sutherland suggests that the literary-publishing complex, by nature inert and backward-looking, requires complete destruction of old forms as a precondition of advance; such was the case with the three-decker novel in the nineteenth century and the thirty-one shilling novel at the beginning of the twentieth.
 Is the present hysteria an intimation of another revolution?
 Can we really believe that most publishers are going to risk publishing another Borges or another Gass or another Márquez?
 And do we really believe they will spot the embryo Conrad?
 How are we to measure silent censorship, how can we take the dimensions of a nothing?
-The prospect is gloomy and irritating and angering, and invokes like a banner Lawrence’s anarchic phrase quite importantly revised: surgery for the way novels are made — or a bomb.
+The prospect is gloomy and irritating and angering, and invokes like a banner Lawrence’s anarchic phrase quite importantly revised: surgery for the way novels are made – or a bomb.

 What it means to put a text in print must change.
 The culture in which creative prose must now make its way is obviously developing into a novelty culture, to which the busy, busy book business appears as one of its most efficient contributors.
 Indeed, the Present Crisis should be, in the end, not a cause for despair but celebration.
 New outlets must be developed if creative prose is to find its readers, let alone be supported by them.